omegaup/omegaup/frontend/server/src/Controllers/README.md

 ### Description

-Entry point for change passowrd of an identity
+Entry point for change password of an identity

 ### Parameters